DLC-link/dlc-solidity/README.md

 # Contributing
 We are happy to have support and contribution from the community.
 Please find us on Discord and see below for developer details.
 ## Setup
-For reference, a sample of this deployed contract can be found here: [Discreet Log Manager](https://kovan.etherscan.io/address/0x365441EC0974F6AC9871c704128e9da2BEdE10CE#code)
+For reference, you can find samples of the deployed contract by checking the deploymentFiles directory in this project.

 Add a `.env` file with the following fields: